Winston Reid: Early life

+Winston Wiremu Reid was born 3 July 1988, in North Shore, an area in the suburbs of Auckland, New Zealand.
 Both Reid's parents have Māori ancestry.
 He affiliates to Tainui through his father and to Te Rarawa through his mother.
-He was born in North Shore, Auckland, and started playing football at the age of four at local club Takapuna.
-Reid moved from New Zealand to Denmark at the age of 10 with his mother and Danish stepfather, but always maintained contact with his father and his family in New Zealand.
+He started playing football at the age of four with local club Takapuna.
+Reid moved from New Zealand to Denmark at the age of 10 with his mother and Danish stepfather, but always maintained contact with his biological father and his family in New Zealand.